-The last two years have been full of surprising shifts, but throughout all the changes, we have kept true to our mission to offer an affordable and engaging lifelong learning program to the Grand Strand community and beyond.
+The last three years have been full of surprising shifts, but throughout all the changes, we have kept true to our mission to offer an affordable and engaging lifelong learning program to the Grand Strand community and beyond.
 So here we are, starting our own business, proving that even after retirement, opportunities for growth and learning abound.

 Who’s “we”?
 Carol Osborne and Kelli Barker.
 We were the Director and Assistant Director of Coastal Carolina University’s Academic Outreach division, and thus responsible for the Osher Lifelong Learning Institute (OLLI) there until July of 2020.
 When the university suspended that program and eradicated our department, we retired after working for the university for close to twenty years.
 Knowing that the pandemic had hit our OLLI family hard, we decided to create a lifelong learning program of our own for the fall semester, and under the umbrella of a local non-profit, Neighbor to Neighbor, we offered 150 online classes, clubs, and virtual excursions to 162 enthusiastic and dedicated adults, located both here in South Carolina and elsewhere.
 In fact, some of our instructors taught from overseas: Turkey, London, and Scotland!
 In December 2020, we made the leap to starting our own business, confident that we could offer more efficient service and a better experience for our students by doing so.